zacrogers/LookuptableGenerator/README.md

 # LookuptableGenerator
-Generate lookup tables in c header files for use in microcontroller audio testing
+Generate lookup tables in c headers, csv, and vhdl for basic waveform generation